Best Food to Try in Puebla, Mexico

-Try this beautiful tri-colored delight at Comal across from the Cathedral or at El Mural de los Poblanos.
+Try this beautiful tri-colored delight at Comal or at El Mural de los Poblanos.

 Here are some traditional desserts and candies you should try in Puebla.
 You can find these on Avenida 6 Oriente nicknamed Calle de los Dulces (“Sweet Street”).
 There are several shops selling sugary things.

 These traditional treats come from sweet potatoes and resemble tootsie rolls.
 They’re nice and chewy but not super sweet.

 Tortitas de Santa Clara